Why Readiness Matters More Than Speed

 Auditors will ask what you do with customer data when a contract ends, and how long you keep various data classes.
 If your answer is "forever, in the same database," that's a gap.

 Fix before engaging: Document data retention periods by data class.
 Implement a tested deletion or anonymization process for offboarded customer data.
-Map this to any contractual commitments in your MSA or DPA.
+Map it to any retention commitments in your MSA or DPA — your contracts may already be making promises your system can't keep.

 11. Implement and Test Business Continuity Controls

-Fix before engaging: Test your database restore process.
-Measure your actual RTO and RPO.
+Test it, don't just configure it: Run an actual restore.
+Measure your real RTO and RPO, not the theoretical numbers from your architecture diagram.
 Document the results.
-Configure backup monitoring so failures alert before you discover them during an incident.
+Set up monitoring so backup failures alert before you discover them during an actual incident.

 12. Formalize Your Security Policies

-Policies are the foundation auditors test controls against.
-You need written, approved policies for: Information Security, Acceptable Use, Access Control, Incident Response, Change Management, and Vendor Management — at minimum.
+Policies are what auditors test controls against — if a control exists but there's no policy requiring it, that's a gap.
+You need written, approved policies covering Information Security, Acceptable Use, Access Control, Incident Response, Change Management, and Vendor Management at minimum.

 How Long Does Readiness Take?

-The most common mistake is treating readiness as something you do in parallel with the audit.
+The most common mistake is treating readiness as something you run in parallel with the audit.
 Auditors observe a period of time — typically 3, 6, or 12 months.
 Controls that weren't in place at the start of that window can't retroactively satisfy the criteria.
+You can't compress the calendar.

 When You're Actually Ready

 You're ready to engage an auditor when you can answer "yes" to all 12 items above — and more importantly, when you have evidence for each one.
 Policies in a shared drive.
 Access review records in a spreadsheet.
 CloudTrail logs in S3.
-Vulnerability scan reports with tracked remediation.
+Vulnerability scan reports with remediation tracked.

 If you'd rather have someone help you get there faster — and make sure you don't spend months preparing for the wrong scope — that's what a fractional vCISO engagement is designed for.